Free and safe in Cyberspace 9th edition

 A series of weekly Zoom meetings, participated by TCA advisors, prospective technical and nation-state governance partners, and special guests.
 A series of in-person meetings, 1-to-1 and group, in various capitals.

-- We will be in Bern, Switzerland, on December 1-3rd, for meetings with Swiss parliamentarians to discuss a parliamentary motion in support of TCCB (draft) and with C-level executives of the Swiss public company providing secure IT for Swiss defense.
+- De 1-3rd.
+Bern, Switzerland, for meetings with Swiss parliamentarians to discuss a parliamentary motion in support of TCCB (live draft).

-- Then in Washington DC December Jan 15-30th 2022 for meetings with prospective technical partners, US federal officials (and investors and clients of our spin-off) as part of our acceleration program at MACH37, the premier US cybersecurity accelerator.
+- Jan 15-30th Washington DC for meetings with prospective technical partners, US federal officials (and investors and clients of our spin-off) as part of our acceleration program at MACH37, the premier US cybersecurity accelerator.
 We are planning joint close-door (and hybrid?) meetings, close to the US State Department.

 Mar 4th- Mar 6th, 2022.
 PREPARATORY MARATHON.

-A 3-days gathering in Rome, Italy in the beautiful Crowne Plaza Hotel (at special rates!) of work, brainstorming, bonding, and fun, held concurrently with the Trustless Computing Association – Annual Meeting, together with some TCA advisors, some of the over 120 previous speakers of the 8 editions of Free and Safe in Cyberspace, and special guests.
+A 3-days gathering in Rome, Italy in the beautiful Crowne Plaza Hotel (at 20% discounted rates) of work, brainstorming, bonding, and fun, held concurrently with the Trustless Computing Association – Annual Meeting, together with some TCA advisors, some of over 120 previous speakers of the 8 editions of Free and Safe in Cyberspace, and special guests.

 March 7th, 2022: PUBLIC FINAL PHASE.

-It will be held 2-8 pm, hybrid in TBD EU City (evaluating Geneva, Bern, Rome, Brussels, Bonn, Berlin and Paris) and Zoom, followed by an aperitif and dinner.
+It will be held 2-8 pm, hybrid in Zoom and in a TBD EU City (evaluating Geneva, Bern, Rome, Brussels, Bonn, Berlin and Paris) and Zoom, followed by an aperitif and dinner.
 It will be public, video-streamed, and recorded.
 It will host keynotes, workshops and panels including TCA partners, TCA advisors, IT security experts, special guests, and current and former officials of prospective partner nation-states.
-Joint remote attending in-person gathering, followed by aperitif maybe be organized in other cities.
+Joint remote attending in-person gathering, followed by aperitif maybe be organized in other cities, depending on Covid situation

 Building a Democratic Transnational Digital Sphere